Health care institutions; key figures, finance and personnel

 Status of the figures:

-Provisional figures for 2022 were published for 'Social work for children', 'Social assistance with residential and day care for children' and 'Residential care for other persons'.
-The same figures for 2021 were updated to definitive figures.
-Numbers and profits of self employed workers for 2021 are also added.
+Provisional figures for 2023 were published for all sectors except 'Social work for children', 'Social assistance with residential and day care for children' and 'Residential care for other persons'.
+The same figures for 2022 were updated to definitive figures.

 When will new figures be published?